Dawa1090/haven-of-houseplants/client/README.md

 3. Start the development server: npm start
 4. Open a web browser and visit http://localhost:3000 to access the application.

-## Application Structure
-src/components: Contains React components used to build the user interface, such as the homepage, plant list, shopping cart, and more.

-src/pages: Contains the main pages of the application, like the homepage, login page, and signup page.

-src/App.js: The main application component that sets up the routes and handles user authentication and state management.

-server.js: A simple server file to mock API requests for plant data and user authentication.

 ## Technology Stack
+The technology stack for this application includes:

-React for the frontend.
+Frontend: React for building the user interface.

-React Router for routing.
+Routing: React Router for handling navigation within the application.

-Axios for making API requests.

-Server.js to mock API endpoints.
+Backend: Flask, a Python web framework, for managing API requests and server-side logic.

 ## Acknowledgments

-This project is a demonstration of a plant e-commerce web application developed using React.
+This project serves as a demonstration of a plant e-commerce web application developed using React and Flask.

-It can be used as a starting point for similar web applications.

 Please feel free to customize and expand upon this application to meet your specific requirements.
 Happy coding!